-Whether you’re approved for the entry level Triangle Mastercard or the premium Triangle World Elite, you can take advantage of additional benefits offered through Canadian Tire Bank (that’s right, the retailer has its own bank division).
+With the Triangle Mastercard, you can take advantage of additional benefits offered through Canadian Tire Bank (that’s right, the retailer has its own bank division).

 First, there’s no fee financing.
 Here’s how it works: If you make a large purchase (at least $200) on your Canadian Tire credit card, you have the option to pay back what you owe in monthly instalments without additional interest or fees.
 For instance, if you make a $300 purchase, you can pay $25 every month over the course of one year instead of all at once and not owe interest.
 For purchases $500 or more, you can pay monthly over a two-year period.
 This is a big advantage, as it lets you make a big ticket-purchase and pay back what you owe more gradually over time without the typical repercussions.

 It’s important to note though, if you miss a monthly payment, you’ll be charged interest.
 Additionally, you can only use no-fee financing on “eligible” purchases at Canadian Tire or its affiliated stores that give you the “Equal Payments” option at check out.